joesghub/agentic-logistics-incident-response/README.md

 The system can be extended to allow parallel ETA impact calculations while maintaining individual tool call isolation.
 This enables multi-route evaluation in real time and reduces decision latency by up to 70%.
 Each ETA value can run in an asynchronous subprocess.
 Checkpoints and retry logic ensure failed sub-tasks are retried automatically.
 Parallel outputs can be merged into structured JSON for agent decision-making.

 ## Testing Results
-Evidence of successful end-to-end system operation with specific examples of financial analysis, routing decisions, and external execution

 ### Route Financial Analysis Agent Results
 ![Financial Agent Test Results](https://github.com/joesghub/agentic-logistics-incident-response/blob/main/screenshots/017%20fin_agent_results.png?raw=true)